VadymSachenko/TechWriteIt/docs/cleanmymac-x/cleanmymac-x-knowledge-base-review.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This document offers comprehensive feedback on the CleanMyMac X knowledge base.
+This document offers a comprehensive review of the [CleanMyMac X Knowledge Base](https://macpaw.com/support/cleanmymac/knowledgebase).

 ## The "Edit this page" button is missing